Propeller: Early developments

-In 1802, American lawyer and inventor John Stevens built a 25 ft boat with a rotary steam engine coupled to a four-bladed propeller.
-The craft achieved a speed of 4 mph, but Stevens abandoned propellers due to the inherent danger in using the high-pressure steam engines.
+In 1802, the American lawyer and inventor John Stevens built a 25 ft boat with a rotary steam engine coupled to a four-bladed propeller.
+The craft achieved a speed of 4 mph, but Stevens abandoned propellers because of the inherent danger in using the high-pressure steam engines.
 His subsequent vessels were paddle-wheeled boats.

-By 1827, Czech-Austrian inventor Josef Ressel had invented a screw propeller with multiple blades on a conical base.
+By 1827, the Czech inventor Josef Ressel had invented a screw propeller with multiple blades on a conical base.
 He tested it in February 1826 on a manually-driven ship and successfully used it on a steamboat in 1829.
 His 48-ton ship Civetta reached 6 knots.
 This was the first successful Archimedes screw-propelled ship.
 His experiments were banned by police after a steam engine accident.
 Ressel, a forestry inspector, held an Austro-Hungarian patent for his propeller.
 The screw propeller was an improvement over paddlewheels as it wasn't affected by ship motions or draft changes.

-John Patch, a mariner in Yarmouth, Nova Scotia developed a two-bladed, fan-shaped propeller in 1832 and publicly demonstrated it in 1833, propelling a row boat across Yarmouth Harbour and a small coastal schooner at Saint John, New Brunswick, but his patent application in the United States was rejected until 1849 because he was not an American citizen.
+John Patch, a mariner in Yarmouth, Nova Scotia, developed a two-bladed, fan-shaped propeller in 1832 and publicly demonstrated it in 1833, propelling a row boat across Yarmouth Harbour and a small coastal schooner at Saint John, New Brunswick, but his patent application in the United States was rejected until 1849 because he was not an American citizen.
 His efficient design drew praise in American scientific circles but by then he faced multiple competitors.